 I watched the movie Moana, and the search for identity and purpose is a strong theme.
 Throughout history, we have longed to belong and to feel significant.
 Perhaps it is a way to be alive according to how we interpret life.

-We are made of billions of atoms constantly dancing.
-We are made of stardust.
+We are made of billions of atoms continually dancing.
+Stardust made us.
 We evolved to have the kind of eyes to help us survive.
-This planet is only a tiny speck in the vastness of the Universe.
+This planet is only a speck in the vastness of the Universe.
 Our life is just not that significant compared to the sun and many other living things.
 Deep down we know this and try to compensate by artificially adding a significance to our life.
 We are here to create.
 That's all.

 The truth is that there is no truth.
 We assign attributes to the unknown.
 We try to find purpose in the emptiness.
-Our time is limited and yet we spend our time trying to forget about it.
+Our time is limited, and yet we spend our time trying to forget about it.
 I'm so guilty of this.
 I fear death.
 I fear loneliness to a degree.
-I fear a life without a purpose.
-That's why I watch a lot of tv shows online, I overeat, I over think, I judge, I fear.
+I worry about life without a purpose.
+That's why I watch a lot of tv shows online; I overeat, I over think, I judge, I fear.
 The solution to our condition is acceptance of our reality.
 I am made of atoms.
 I am here to create.
 With or without children, I can create by helping others.
 So, who am I?